 There is no documented case since 1922 in which a woman was even charged in an abortion in the United States.

-Never in the United States.
-The last was in 1599—the end of the 16th century.
+No woman in the US has been prosecuted for self-abortion in the past century, since the early 20th century.
 As Villanova Law Professor Joseph Dellapenna, author of the encyclopedic book, Dispelling the Myths of Abortion History, has demonstrated, “in the entire history of Anglo-American law, it appears that the only woman to have been charged with a crime for self-abortion was Margaret Webb—in 1599.”

 Iowa, as early as 1863, held that a woman could not be indicted for a self-abortion.13